alanmitchell/bmon-website/guide/sensors.md

 <summary>Analog Light Level Sensors</summary>

-“Analog" sensors measure the amount of light, or light levels, usually in units of lux.
+“Analog” sensors measure the amount of light, or light levels, usually in units of lux.
 Typical office lighting levels are [500 lux](https://www.waveformlighting.com/home-residential/what-is-the-difference-between-lux-and-lumens) or more.
 This is the preferred type of sensor.